 In addition, you also need to update the following tables for each of the sites that exist on the network.
 The pound sign (#) below is where you will see the actual site ID number.

 Once you have renamed the domain in every instance in which it appears throughout your database tables, you can save your changes and close.
 Your site should now be fully migrated to the new domain name.

-Don’t forget to change the name of your site as well as the web address within WordPress.
-Any other rebranding and redesigning that needs to take place for this domain migration can be done now, too.
+Don’t forget to change the name of your site and its web address within WordPress.
+If you want to do any rebranding and redesigning for this domain migration, you can do it now.

-A WordPress Multisite network is never set in stone.
-The network itself as well as the websites within it can be shifted around as you see fit–and can be done almost as easily as a single site migration from one domain to another.
+A WordPress Multisite network isn’t set in stone.
+You can shift the network and the websites within it as you see fit—and you can migrate WordPress multisite almost as easily as a single site migration.

 If you’re looking for expert help, our friendly live support team is ready to help you anytime with all your WordPress migration problems.